6 Fascinating Snowy Owl Facts

 Normally, these owls spend their summers up at the very northernmost fringe of the world, in the arctic tundra.
 Learn more snowy owl facts.

 This post is from Hugh Powell, science editor with Cornell Lab of Ornithology.

-3 They eat a lot of lemmings.
 Snowy owls are excellent hunters, and they make the most of the Arctic’s prodigious supplies of lemmings.
 They pounce on them, take them on the wing, even snatch them from under the snow, finding them by sound alone if they need to.
 A single adult may eat 300 pounds of lemmings per year, feeding its brood of “owlets” another 1,500 lemmings before they leave home.
 In winter, some switch to eating ptarmigan and waterfowl.
 John James Audubon reportedly saw one lying on its belly and catching fish from a rock.

 If you can’t find them outdoors, there’s always the Internet.
 Check out this video made by my friend Gerrit Vyn, in our Multimedia program, and spend a little quality time with these silent visitors from the great white north.
 (Oh, and watch the owl pairs, too, to see if you can pick out the smaller, whiter males from the bigger, darker females):